Spain Offers to Take in Migrant Ship After Italy’s New Populist Government Turned It Away

 More than 120 unaccompanied minors and seven pregnant women are on board the ship.
 By Monday, supplies were beginning to run low and a number of people were in need of medical treatment, including 15 with serious chemical burns and several others suffering from hypothermia, according to Doctors Without Borders (MSF), which operates the rescue ship Aquarius alongside SOS Méditerranée.

+MSF Spain said that while it appreciated the gesture from the Spanish government, it would be unsafe for the boat, which was over capacity and carrying people who needed medical attention, to make the three day trip to Valencia.

+The boat has not received formal instructions from Italy or Spain to set sail to Valencia, a roughly 800-mile journey.
+“We are staying put until we are told where to go.
+We have no food or water to make it to Spain anyway,” an MSF spokesperson said.

-It was unclear whether the ship, which is only equipped for 550 people, had enough fuel and food for the roughly 800-mile journey to Valencia.
-The Maltese government, which had also refused to let the Aquarius dock, said Monday it would send supplies to replenish the boat.
+The Maltese government, which had also refused to let the Aquarius dock, delivered noodles, biscuits and bottles of drinking water to replenish the boat.

 Spanish Prime Minister Pedro Sanchez announced Monday afternoon that the ship and its passengers would be welcome in Valencia, in an effort to prevent a humanitarian disaster from unfolding.